Gamify-IT/docs/dev-manuals/sonarqube/installation_of_sonarqube_without_pws.md

-# installation of sonarqube without pws
+# Installation steps of sonarqube

+The following steps record exactly what action was taken when in order to setup SonarQube.
+Not all of them are necessary to set it up again.

 ```
 -------------------